kyugorithm/TIL/journal/superResolution/DMDNet : Learning Dual Memory Dictionaries for Blind Face Restoration.md

 ## Introduction

 ### Contribution
-1. Instead of directly mapping low to HQ features, we use external HQ features to aid blind face restoration learning.
+1. Not directly mapping low to HQ features, But using external HQ features to aid blind face restoration learning.
 2. Manage both referenced and unreferenced degraded images using dual memory dictionaries for generic and specific features.
 3. A DTM(Dictionary Transform Module) adaptively fuses the two types of dictionaries, working well even when references are absent.